Table of Contents[Hide][Show]

 5. Avoid heavy foundations

 Heavy, full coverage foundations are more likely to melt and slip on hot, sweaty skin.
 In the warmer months, switch it up to a lighter product that is oil-free and won’t be heavy on your skin.
+You’ll also need to consider a suitable foundation base best for your skin tone.

 6. Switch from powders to creams